Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

-The $\tau$ in the third line is a switching time for $x$, it is omitted in the fourth line since $\tau$ does not affect the probability.
+A site, $x$, is ``pivotal" for $\Upsilon_k^{\tau}$ if $\Upsilon_k^{\tau}$ occurs for one value of the arrow at $x$, but does not occur for the other value of the arrow at $x$.
+The probability that $x$ is pivotal is clearly bounded by twice the probability of the event occurring.
+The $\tau$ in the third line is a switching time for $x$, it is omitted in the fourth line because $\tau$ does not affect the probability.
 For $\alpha$ sufficiently large $d_k^{4-\alpha^2}$ will be summable, so the proof of the claim, and thus Theorem \ref{thm3}, is complete. \end{proof}

 \end{section}